-In the second of a Sifted series about founder mental health, we hear from David Brudö, 39, the cofounder and chief executive at Swedish health startup Remente.
+In the second of a Sifted series about founder mental health and startup depression, we hear from David Brudö, 39, the cofounder and chief executive at Swedish health startup Remente.
 He follows Resi founder Alex Depledge, speaking out about startup life and depression.

 Statistically, you are doomed to fail and there are no clear cut paths to success.